Chapter IV: Jericho

 Quickly realizing that there was no room for argument, both pilots nodded hesitantly.
 After that point, silence reigned throughout the table for some time, conveniently just as the latest newsfeed came in.
 Almost every bar patron turned to watch as the all too expected bad news played out.

-"...confirmed, that as of 1453 hours Standard Time, Imperial forces have taken control of the Baldur Sector, effectively putting over 25% of the Mid Rim under Zeon.
-While reports are still coming in, it is believed that Baldur's Star Force garrison, an element of the Fourteenth Fleet, has also been completely wiped out, with any survivors likely forced into Zeon captivity.
-In response to these developments, President Jamitov has called an emergency meeting with Fleet Admiral Revil, Star Force's supreme commander, for..."
+"...confirmed, that as of 1453 hours Standard Time, the Crux Republic has formally surrendered to Zeon.
+While reports are still coming in, it is believed that Crux's Republican Guard has been completely wiped out, with any survivors likely forced into Zeon captivity.
+There are currently no reports on whereabouts of President Crux Dogatie or other high government officials, although it is being claimed that Prime Minister Henri Karas is the official the Zeon are negotiating with.
+In response to these developments, President Jamitov has called an emergency meeting with Fleet Admiral Revil for..."

 "This war is never going to end, is it?"
 Michel let out, signaling the thoughts of everyone at the table, if not the rest of the bar.